oVirt/v2v-conversion-host/docs/Virt-v2v-wrapper.md

 * `rhv_cafile`: optional path to the CA certificate.
 If the key is not specified wrapper looks for the certificate at the default VDSM location.

+* `insecure_connection`: optional, whether to verify peer certificates.
+For now used only when connecting to oVirt/RHV.
+Default is `false`.

 Example:

     {